mysticatea/npm-run-all/README.md

     -l, --print-label           Set the flag to print the task name as a prefix on each line of output, to the current group of tasks.
+    -n, --print-name            Set the flag to print the task name before running each task, to the current group of tasks.
     --silent                    Set "silent" to the log level of npm.

     -p, --parallel [...tasks]   Run a group of tasks in parallel.